 • Columbia Protocol askers include medical staff, chaplains, mental health counselors, financial counselors, attorneys, service members, and veterans.

-• Askers assess service members and veterans.
+• Askers screen service members and veterans.

 Schools